-Upon successful completion of the MM Program the student will be able to:
+Upon successful completion of the MM Program, the student will be able to:

-- CC-1 Understand and articulate the grace principles of progressive sanctification. - CC-2 Exegete and apply Scripture using inductive methods and principles of literal-grammatical-historical hermeneutics. - CC-3 Describe major concepts and acquire skills in each area of ministry studied. - CC-4 Communicate effectively, orally and in writing.

-MS-1 Lead a local church or para-church ministry by utilizing practical ministry skills and communicating effectively.
+- ✓ Exegete and apply Scripture using inductive methods and principles of literal-grammatical-historical hermeneutics. - ✓ Serve a local church or para-church ministry by utilizing practical ministry skills and communicating effectively. - ✓ Articulate the grace principles of the doctrine of soteriology and sanctification.

-Master of Arts (Biblical Studies)
+Master of Arts (Biblical Studies) MA(BS)